wonma/100-days-of-code/log.md

 **Thoughts**
 This concept was hard to understand but with practical code exercises I believe I will be able to get the hang of it!
 It takes time for a new concept to sit in my head deeply.

+---

+### Day 48: December 3, Saturday

+**Today's Progress**
+Learned HOC (Higher-order component) best practices and caveats.
+1. Don't mutate the original component.
+2. Spread and pass through all the original props (unrelated to the specific concern) to the wrapped component.
+3. Maximize the composability('구성력'이라고 해석하면 될듯).
+Recall HOC is a component returning a component.
+It's a function returning a function (with enhanced capabilities).
+With this concept, we can actually fuel multiple capabilities into the wrapped component.
+	a.
+Sometimes, HOCs can accept additional arguments that act as extra configuration determining the type of enhancement the component receives.
+	b.
+Currying is a very common pattern in composing multi-level HOC. (a function that returns HOC.... and then the HOC gets invoked to enhance a wrapped component..)
+Redux에서도 HOC를 낳는 connect function이 있음. 또, HOC여러개를 묶어주는 compose function도 흔히 발견되는 패턴임.
+  - compose(f, g, h) is the same as (...args) => f(g(h(...args)))

+Caveats
+1. Don't use HOCs inside other components.
+2. Refs aren’t passed through.

+**Thoughts**
+Whoa!
+It's very abstract at this level so I don't think I'm getting all these concepts fully.
+However, it's the first step to understand the new concepts so I would give my brain some time to play with it.
+No need to be afraid or overwhelmed.
+Everything will click eventually.